divinetomedy/famfiles/README.md

 - **Platform:** native Swift, iPhone first, iPad where practical.
 - **Storage:** local database and local file storage — no iCloud sync, no family sharing.
 - **Security:** no encryption or biometric gate in MVP; sensitive and non-sensitive answers share the same design.
-Privacy, encryption, sync, sharing, and authentication are added in deliberate later phases.
+Privacy, encryption, sync, sharing, and authentication are added in deliberate later phases (see [`product spec`](docs/product-spec.md) for details).

-Six visual moments are in scope for MVP: simple Siri answer, grouped-record Siri answer, family (home) view, person view, grouped/card record view, and the Share Sheet import flow.
+Six UX moments are in scope for MVP: simple Siri answer, grouped-record Siri answer, family (home) view, person view, grouped/card record view, and the Share Sheet import flow.

 ## Product principles

-- Make adding information dramatically easier than maintaining a Google Doc.
+- Make retrieving and managing information dramatically easier than anything else, even just maintaining a Google Doc.
+- Use Siri as the conversational interface.
-- Preserve the original source alongside structured data.
+- Preserve the original source (e.g. card photos) alongside structured data.
 - Let high-confidence imports become usable immediately.
-- Use Siri as the conversational interface — no in-app chat.
 - Start local and simple; layer in privacy, encryption, sync, and sharing deliberately.
 - Never make the user manually organize data the app can reliably infer.